Medicare and Medicaid policies

 Safety-net provider policies

-Federally Qualified Health Centers and Rural Health Clinics can provide telehealth services to patients wherever they are located — including in their homes — for the duration of the COVID-19 public health emergency.
+Federally Qualified Health Centers and Rural Health Clinics can provide telehealth services to patients wherever they are located — including in their homes — through December 31, 2024.
 This includes coverage for certain audio-only telephone evaluation and management services.

 For more information, refer to: